 (Ephesians 1:4) – 4 even as he chose us in him before the foundation of the world, that we should be holy and without blemish before him in love:

 I would like to clarify an important point.
-While our election is in Christ’s election, His election is not our election — as Arminian corporate election teaches.
-Arminian theology teaches that the only one truly chosen was Jesus, and that we become elect in Him (a mere status or title) when we get saved, where His election becomes our election.
+While our election is associated with Christ’s election, His election is not our election—as Arminian corporate election teaches.
+Arminian theology teaches that the only one truly chosen was Jesus, and that we become elect in Him (a mere status or title) when we get saved, where we are made the elect based on our union with Him at the time of faith in Him.
+In other words, according to this Arminian position, His election is our election.
 However, that’s not possible, because Jesus was chosen to save us, while we were chosen to be saved.
 He was chosen to be the giver of life, while we were chosen to be the receiver of life.
 Just as specific and certain as Jesus was chosen, so each and every one of us was specifically and certainly chosen in Him.
 It’s a gift of grace that was “given” to us before time began (2 Ti 1:9).

 (2 Thessalonians 2:13) – But we are bound to give thanks to God always for you, brothers and sisters beloved of the Lord, for that God chose you from the beginning for salvation in sanctification of the Spirit and belief of the truth: